-Employees, and other authorized viewers of records, will have the authority to review and copy at a rate of 20 cents per page, but not remove or alter Personnel Files.
-Appointments must be scheduled in advance with Library Business Office.
-If an employee disagrees with any information in his/her personnel file, the employee may submit a written statement to the Library Director explaining his/her position which will be included in the file.
+Employees, and other authorized viewers of records, will have the authority to review and copy at a rate of 25 cents per page, but not remove or alter Personnel Files.
+Appointments must be scheduled in advance with Human Resources.
+If an employee disagrees with any information in his/her personnel file, the employee may submit a written statement to Human Resources explaining his/her position which will be included in the file.

-ARTICLE VIII

-TRAINING/EXPENSES
+ARTICLE VIII: TRAINING/EXPENSES

 Section 1.
 Training.
-The Library encourages the professional development of employees that supports the employee and the Library and serves to enrich the professional development of other employees.
+The City encourages the professional development of employees that supports the employee and the City and serves to enrich the professional development of other employees.
 Prior approval of the department head must be obtained before any employee attends off site meetings, conferences, training sessions, institutions, workshops, seminars or special classes.
-The employee must submit a request indicating pertinent details of the professional development opportunity including the benefit to the employee, the Library, and other employees, a list of expenses anticipated and a summary of compensability of work time.
-When a request is approved, the employee's reasonable and related registration, transportation, lodging and meal expenses will be covered by the Library.
+The employee must submit a request indicating pertinent details of the professional development opportunity including the benefit to the employee, the City, and other employees, a list of expenses anticipated and a summary of compensability of work time.
+When a request is approved, the employee's reasonable and related registration, transportation, lodging and meal expenses will be covered by the City.